Who foots the bill?

 In other words, the owner needs the body corporate’s consent to install a safety gate, and is responsible for the maintenance and repair thereof.
 Should there be an excess payable following damage to the gate as the result of a burglary, the owner would be responsible for the full amount of the excess.

-Pest control
+Pest control responsibilities are split:

-According to the STSMA, the Body Corporate is obliged to maintain the common property in a complex.
+According to the STSMA, the body corporate is obliged to maintain the common property in a complex.
 However, the STSMA only deals with responsibilities for the maintenance and repair of areas within the scheme, not with responsibility for damages resulting from a failure to keep an area maintained and in a state of good repair.

 Find out more about our legal advisory services or contact us if you need help to take the complexity out of community scheme living.